kkkzn/remainder/README.md

   Visit: https://remainder-app.herokuapp.com/ , create an account with your email, then start adding records.

 ## Design choices:
-  - Ranges of sleep-habit bar charts are arbitrarily fixed for simplicity:
+  - Ranges of sleep-habit bar charts are arbitrarily fixed:
     - 4 hours to 10 hours for sleep hour
     - 5 am to 11 am for wake-up time
-    - 9 pm to 3 am for bed time
-  I hope this design somehow prompts users to adjust their sleep-habit not to go beyond these ranges.
+    - 9 pm to 3 am for bed time  I hope this design prompts users to adjust their sleep-habit not to go beyond these ranges.

   - The options of Timezone field on Account page are too broad.
 I tried my best to separate the field into Region and City and make them dynamic in the same way as the field on Registration page does: selecting Region narrows down the list of City options, but couldn't make it.
 I'm hoping that users don't relocate across timezones so often.